paultang/ASAP/source/lights/One.rst

 .. note::

-   It works with our control, If you use constant Current DC , make sure it is smaller than 2.5A.
+   It works with our control, If you use constant Current DC ,make sure it is smaller than 2.5A.